 But first, you need to…

 The unhealthiest, most destructive husbands are the guys that isolate you from your friends and family.
 The more isolated you are, the more power he has over you – until you have nobody to turn to.
 That is, you THINK you have nobody to turn to – but you do!
 You don’t need your husband’s twisted love or money, you can be happy without a husband, and you CAN stand on your own two feet.

 “I finally told my sister some of the things that are going on in my marriage,” says Elizabethon When You Can’t Tell Your Family How Your Husband Treats You.
 “My husband thinks I’m the bad guy now.
 He took life insurance out on me and dropped my medical coverage.
 I told him, if you can’t help take care of me while I am living, you are not going to benefit on my insurance when I’m gone.
 We have decided to go our separate ways.
 I should not have hid how my husband treated me from my family and friends all these years.”

-Focus on what you DO have.
 Mary said she has no money, no job, and no support.
 That may be true – but what does she have?
 A brain.
 A mouth.
 Two feet.
 She has what she needs to get money, to get a job, to get support, and to start being happy without her husband.
 To start over without your husband – and be happy – all you need is what you already have: your body, your brain, and your spirit.
 Yes, it’s hard to start over.
 Yes, it’s scary and what will people think?
 Yes, finding a job in this economy will be a pain in the a$$.
 Yes, life isn’t fair…and yes you wish things were different!

 But this is your life, and you have the power to change it.
 You have the power to be happy without your husband’s money or “love.”

-Work towards financial independence.
+Women often say they can’t leave their husbands or pursue their dreams because they aren’t financially independent.
 In How to Get Money to Leave Your Husband, I list a few tips for accumulating money and learning how to be independent.
 I’m not saying it’s easy – but I am saying it’s worth the pain and effort.
 It takes time and effort to rebuild yourself financially, but it’s better than being unhappy with a husband who treats you like garbage.